-The Traveling Photographer: Photography from a moving train | Photofocus
+The Traveling Photographer: Photography from a moving train

 Manual focus

 When the train was moving quickly I set my camera on manual focus.
-I was concerned autofocus might not react fast enough, with the fast changing light and scenery.
+I was concerned autofocus might not react fast enough to the fast-changing light and scenery.
 Even if the background of the image was sharp, at times the foreground was not.
 My feeling is that a blurred foreground can always be cropped out, if necessary.

-In addition to using manual focus as the train zoom along, I set my camera to continuous shooting mode.
+In addition to using manual focus as the train zoomed along, I set my camera to continuous shooting mode.
 I could then fire away, taking many images at once.
-At least one image in the group would hopefully turn out okay, particularly since miscellaneous telephone or lamp poles seemed to creep into my photos unexpectedly.
+At least one image in the group would hopefully turn out OK, particularly since miscellaneous telephone or lamp poles seemed to creep into my photos unexpectedly.

 More than a train ride

 Train travel north to Seattle isn’t just about a beautiful ride.
 It is a total experience.
 Meeting and talking with diverse people.
 Sharing stories while eating a meal with new friends.
-It is about slowing down and having time to read a book, watch a movie on an iPad, or doing nothing.
+It is about slowing down and having time to read a book, watch a movie on an iPad, or do nothing.

 Next time I travel the Coast Starlight, hopefully in the summer, I will pack my Fuji X-T3 with a few lenses, giving me a greater range of focal lengths.
 I will add depth to my storytelling, taking photographs of people, stations, the train interior, and food, as well as scenery.
 I will again travel south to north, preferring the daylight views.